New-to-College Student

 Common test requirements include, but are not limited to:

-For more information on other tests, visit Testing Services.
+For more information on other tests, visit a Testing Center.

 • Review your TSI Assessment placement scores and determine which courses will work best